This file contains important information about the RFmx WCDMA, including system requirements and installation instructions.

 |244193||Fixed an issue where a timeout error was thrown when the digital trigger was configured when Using breakpoints in C/C++/.NET application was selected in the PXIe-5840.|

 You can automate the installation of most NI products using command-line arguments to suppress some or all of the installer user interface and dialog boxes.

-For more information about automating the installation of NI products, refer to Automating an Installer in the NI Package Manager manual.
+For more information about automating the installation of NI products, refer to the following KnowledgeBase articles: